photoprism/photoprism/README.md

 ## Sponsorship

 Developing open-source software is a [community effort](https://photoprism.org/downloads/PhotoPrism.pdf).
+Solid funding enables us to quickly implement features and integrate with services you care about.
-Please [reach out](mailto:hello@photoprism.org) to us if you work for an organization that would like to [sponsor our project](https://docs.photoprism.org/en/latest/sponsorship/).
-Grants will be used for organizing meetups, visiting conferences, buying test devices, offering perks for contributions and covering the cost of living for full-time developers.
+Please visit our new [Patreon](https://www.patreon.com/photoprism) page or [reach out](mailto:hello@photoprism.org) to us if you work for an organization that would like to [sponsor our project](SPONSORS.md).

 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE
 [goreport]: https://goreportcard.com/report/github.com/photoprism/photoprism